bufbuild/makego/README.md

 These variables are meant to be set when invoking make targets on the command line.

-- `DESTRUCTIVE` - This is required to be set when running `make updatemakego`.
+- `CONFIRM` - This is required to be set when running `make updatemakego`.
 This is to protect against updating when not intended.
-- `MAKEGOALL` - This results in all makego files being downloaded when running `make updatemakego` instead of just the ones that you current have included.
+- `ALL` - This results in all makego files being downloaded when running `make updatemakego` instead of just the ones that you current have included.
 - `DOCKERMAKETARGET` - This changes the recursive make target for `make dockermakeworkspace` from `all` to this value.